 Our main office is located on the fourth floor of the Carvel State Office Building, 820 N. French Street, Wilmington (Map).
 We also have a Dover office at 21 The Green (map).
 These offices are open from 8: 00 a.m. to 4:30 p.m., Monday – Friday.
 Appointments may be scheduled with staff members.

-Where can I direct my questions and comments about the Divions's services, information, events and website?
+Where can I direct my questions and comments about the Division's services, information, events and website?